alexevanczuk/packs/dev/notes.md

 # Abandoned Performance Improvement Attempts
 - In https://github.com/alexevanczuk/packs/pull/37, I looked into getting the constants *as* we are walking the directory.
 However, I found that this was hardly much more performant than the current implementation, and it was much more complex.
 I abandoned this approach in favor of caching the resolver and other performance improvements.
+- We could consider caching the RESOLVED references in a file, which would allow us to potentially skip generating the constant resolver and resolving all of the unresolved constants.
+This makes cache invalidation more complex though, and the flamegraph shows that most of the time is spent opening files, not resolving constants.
+Furthermore, the experimental constant resolver resolves constant much more quickly.

 # Modular Architecture
 Today, `packwerk` has a modular architecture allowing folks to add new checkers, validators, etc.